MythologIQ/TheWorkshop/docs/SAFETY_CONTRACT.md

 # Safety Contract

-The Safety Contract is the always-on agreement every Station follows to keep The Workshop safe, kind, and age-appropriate.
+The Safety Contract is the always-on agreement every Station follows to keep MythologIQ Creation Lab safe, kind, and age-appropriate.
 It defines what content is off-limits, how to respond when something unsafe arises, and the tone we maintain.

 ## Prohibited content
 - Self-harm or suicide.